nplrkn/alsoran/documentation/design/Connection Management notes.md

 A comment on Github suggests that it is normal practice to use stream ID 0 for non-UE associated signaling: [https://github.com/free5gc/free5gc/issues/88#issuecomment-767446612]

-So we implement that.

 ## UE associated signaling

 From TS 38.413:
 > For a single UE-associated signalling, the NG-RAN node shall use one SCTP association and one SCTP stream, and the SCTP association/stream should not be changed during the communication of the UE-associated signalling until after current SCTP association is failed, or TNL binding update is performed as described in TS 23.502.

-i.e. everyone uses the association and stream chosen by the GNB... unless it decides not to.
+i.e. everyone uses the association / stream chosen in the first place by the GNB... until they don't.

 TS 38.472 has almost identical text for F1AP, and additionally clarifies in TS38.473:
 > The F1AP UE TNLA binding is a binding between a F1AP UE association and a specific TNL association for a given UE.
 After the F1AP UE TNLA binding is created, the gNB-CU can update the UE TNLA binding by sending the F1AP message for the UE to the gNB-DU via a different TNLA.
 The gNB-DU shall update the F1AP UE TNLA binding with the new TNLA.